 - If you met yourself for the first time, what would be your first impressions?

-2. What traits would your loved ones use to describe you?
-Do you think they are accurate?
+2. How would your loved ones describe you?
+Are they accurate?
+Why or why not?

 3. What are your toxic traits?
-How do these traits affect people?
+How do these traits affect others?
+How do they impact your daily life?

 4. Make a list of your positive traits and negative traits.
 What are some things you can do to strengthen your positive traits?
 How can you start healing your negative traits?